-Finite aperture of accelerator => loss of beam particles
+Finite aperture of accelerator ==> loss of beam particles

-- Many processes can excite particles on orbits larger than the nominal. - →If new orbit displacement exceed the aperture, the particle is lost - The limiting aperture in accelerators can be either physical or dynamic. - →Vacuum chamber defines the physical aperture - →Momentum acceptance defines the dynamical aperture
+Many processes can excite particles on orbits larger than the nominal.
+Iniversity of Ljublj

+- →If new orbit displacement exceed the aperture, the particle is lost - The limiting aperture in accelerators can be either physical or dynamic. - → Vacuum chamber defines the physical aperture - →Momentum acceptance defines the dynamical aperture